mrkaleArduinoLib/gbj_twowire/README.md

 * Library implements extended error handling.
 * Library provides some general system methods implemented differently for various platforms, especially for ones with hardware two-wire bus implementation (Arduino, Particle - Photon, Electron...) and for ones with software (bit-banged) defined two-wire bus (Espressif - ESP8266, ESP32).
 * Library initiates the two-wire bus at the default speed (serial clock) `100 kHz` and with generating stop condition after every end of transmission or data request, but they can be changed dynamically.
-* It is expected, that initialization of a device and setting its parameters is provided in a child bclass inherited from this class defined in that library in the method `begin`.
+* It is expected, that initialization of a device and setting its parameters is provided in a child class inherited from this class defined in that library in the method `begin`.
 * Library does not use the built-in function `delay()` at waiting for some actions, e.g., waking up sensor from power down mode, but instead of it uses the own implementation of the `wait()` function based on system `millis()` function.
 * Library allows address range `0x00 ~ 0x7F`.
 * Library utilizes the general call on the two-wire bus as well.